Dungeons and Dragons, MarySue, and Me

 I am almost done with cleaning my office.
-What’s left is the hardest part.
-My filing cabinet.
+What’s left is the hardest part: My filing cabinet.
 I’ve done some preliminary cleaning of files, but most of the work remains.
 I’ve started cleaning and de-cluttering other parts of the house.
 It feels productive, but the truth is that I’m avoiding the ominous filing cabinets.

 The other day I found a videotape of an interview I did with my grandmother a couple of years before she died.
 I sent it off to be converted to DVD.
 I hope they don’t break it or ruin it.

-My therapist seems utterly fascinated by D&D. He keeps asking me how it works, how the rules work, whether or not you can win, how can anyone put so much time into something, etc. It’s sort of strange.
+On a different note, my therapist seems utterly fascinated by D&D. He keeps asking me how it works, how the rules work, whether or not you can win, how can anyone put so much time into something, etc. It’s sort of strange.
 I hope he doesn’t start asking me to psychoanalyze my D&D characters.
 That would be too weird.

 My latest character is named Leopold.
 He is a Paladin of Love with a funky build (ftr 5/monk 2/pal 3).
 The campaign setting is Faerun, so his goddess is Sune.
 She’s the only chaotic deity allowed paladins, so I play him as lawful bordering on chaotic.
 I got on a roll and wrote a six page character background for him.
 It’s been fun.